mirage/mirage-www/tmpl/wiki/hello-world.md

 `packages`, a list of additional `opam` packages that should be included in the list of build dependencies for the project.
 We'll talk more about configuration keys in the next example.

-Notice that we refer to the module name as a string (`"Unikernel.Main"`) when calling `foreign`, instead of directly as an OCaml value.
+Notice that we refer to the module name as a string (`"Unikernel.Hello"`) when calling `foreign`, instead of directly as an OCaml value.
 The `mirage` command-line tool evaluates this configuration file at build-time and outputs a `main.ml` that has the concrete values filled in for